Great black-backed gull: Breeding

-This species breeds singly or in small colonies, sometimes in the middle of a Larus argentatus colony.
+Great black-backed gulls breed singly or in small colonies, sometimes in the middle of a European herring gull (Larus argentatus) colony.
 Young adult pair formation occurs in March or April.
 The following spring the same birds usually form a pair again, meeting at the previous year's nest.
-If one of the birds doesn't appear, the other bird begins looking for a new mate.
-Usually a single bird does not breed in that season.
+If one of the birds does not appear, the other bird begins looking for a new mate.
+Usually a single bird does not breed successfully in that season.

 They make a lined nest on the ground often on top of a rocky stack, fallen log or other obstructing object which can protect the eggs from the elements.
 Usually, several nest scrapes are made before the one deemed best by the parents is selected and then lined with grass, seaweed or moss or objects such as rope or plastic.
 When nesting on roofs in urban environments, previous year's nests are often reused over and over again.
 The female lays usually three eggs sometime between late April and late June.
 When only two eggs are found in a nest, the reason is almost always that one egg, for one reason or another, has been destroyed.
-It takes around one week for the female to produce the three eggs, and the incubation doesn't begin until all three eggs are laid.
-Hence all three chicks are hatched the same day.
+It takes around one week for the female to produce the three eggs, and the incubation does not begin until all three eggs are laid, so all three chicks hatch on the same day.
 The birds are usually successful in bringing up all the three chicks.

 The eggs are greenish-brown with dark speckles and blotches.
 Both parents participate in the incubation stage, which lasts for approximately 28 days.
 During this time, the birds attempt to avoid being noticed and stay silent.
 The breeding pair are devoted parents who both take shifts brooding the young, defending the nest and gathering food.
 Young great black-backed gulls leave the nest area at 50 days of age and may remain with their parents for an overall period of around six months, though most fledglings choose to congregate with other immature gulls in the search for food by fall.
 These gulls reach breeding maturity when they obtain adult plumage at four years, though may not successfully breed until they are six years old.